OasisLMF/OasisPlatform/kubernetes/charts/README.md

    cp oasis-montoring/values.yaml monitoring-values.yaml
    ```
 2. Then we need to edit our files to change the ingress hostnames.
-    1. Edit `platform-values.yaml` and set the `ingress.uiHostname` and `ingress.apiHostname`:
+    1. Edit `platform-values.yaml` and set the `ingress.uiHostname`:

        ```
        ingress:
-         # Hostname for Oasis UI, Prometheus, Alert manager and Grafana
+         # Hostname for Oasis UI, API, Prometheus, Alert manager and Grafana
          uiHostname: ui.oasis

-         # Hostname for the Oasis API
-         apiHostname: api.oasis
        ```
     2. Edit `monitoring-values.yaml` ingress values for Prometheus, Alert manager and Grafana: